Symmetry and Invariant Bases in Finite Element Exterior Calculus: Introduction

-In order to achieve the aim of this article, we adopt the framework of finite element exterior calculus (FEEC, \cite{AFW1}), which translates the vector-valued finite element spaces into the calculus of differential forms.
-A peculiar feature of FEEC is that it has generalized results in finite element theory previously known only for special cases and puts these into a common framework: this includes convergence results \cite{AFW2,arnold2012mixed,arnold2013mixed,arnold2013finite}, approximation theory \cite{christiansen2008smoothed,HS1,licht2019smoothed,licht2016mixed}, and a posteriori error estimation \cite{demlow2014posteriori}.
+We adopt the framework of finite element exterior calculus (FEEC, \cite{AFW1}), which translates vector-valued finite element spaces into the calculus of differential forms.
+FEEC provides a unifying perspective on numerous aspects of finite element theory previously only known for special cases, such as convergence estimates \cite{AFW2,arnold2012mixed,arnold2013mixed,arnold2013finite}, approximation theory \cite{christiansen2008smoothed,HS1,licht2019smoothed,licht2016mixed}, and a posteriori error estimation \cite{demlow2014posteriori}.

-We use the representation theory of the permutation group in order to address the question of invariant bases in finite element exterior calculus.
-Affine automorphisms of a simplex correspond to permutations reordering the vertices of that simplex.
-These automorphisms constitute a finite symmetric group, and they transform finite element differential forms via the pullback operation.
-Thus representation theory emerges naturally in our study, because these pullbacks are a linear representations over finite element spaces.
-These automorphisms constitute a finite group isomorphic to the group of permutations of the simplex vertices.
+The fundamental connection to representation theory is as follows.
+Every permutation of the vertices of a simplex corresponds to a unique affine automorphism of that simplex, and the pullback along that automorphism acts on differential forms.
+Associating permutations to pullbacks in this manner preserves the group-structure.
+Hence representation theory enters the picture naturally: the permutation group is represented by the pullback operation over differential forms.

-It turns out that we need to study finite element spaces with complex coefficients in order to develop a satisfying theory of invariant bases.
-Our notion of invariance in this article is \emph{invariant under the action of the symmetric group up to multiplication by complex units}.
-In the language of representation theory, we are interested under which circumstances the action of the symmetric group over a finite element space can be represented by a \emph{monomial matrix group} with real or complex coefficients \cite{ore1942theory}.
+It turns out that a satisfying theory of invariant bases involves complex coefficients.
+Thus our notion of invariance in this article means \emph{invariant under the action of the symmetric group up to multiplication by complex units}.
+In the language of representation theory, we are interested under which conditions the action of the symmetric group can be represented by \emph{monomial matrices} with real or complex coefficients \cite{ore1942theory}.
 The transition to complex numbers reveals interesting structures: for example, the constant complex vector fields over a triangle have a basis invariant up to multiplication by complex roots of unity.
-The calculus of differential forms is essential for our theoretical framework. \\
+The language of differential forms is essential for our exposition. \\